vti/mojo-faq-addition/FAQ.md

 __how do I access the transaction from within a handler in the controller?__

-__Has anyone used mojolicious and the Petal templating system together?
+__Has anyone used Mojolicious and the Petal templating system together?
 Would it__ __be tricky to do?__

 __How to use MyApp::CARROT as controller?__